jacek-marchwicki/example-rx-and-kotlin-and-either/articles/error-handling-coding.md

 typealias DismissError = () -> Unit
 ```

 This interface allows to handle some types of errors and display them to the user.
-It will also allow to dismiss errors.
+It will also allow dismissing errors.

 We also create class `ErrorManager<in T>` (look on [full code](../examples/error-handling/src/main/java/com/jacekmarchwicki/example/MainActivity.kt) later):